 This guitar scale reference contains the notes, formula, structure, positions, chords, and modes for the A Minor scale.
-For an in-depth lesson on the major scale, please see Minor Scale Positions & Theory.
+For an in-depth lesson on the minor scale, please see Minor Scale Positions & Theory.

 Notes of A Minor Scale